aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 ## Scheduling

 You can configure a Rule to run on a schedule (cron or rate).
+Rate must be specified in minutes, hours or days.

 The following example runs a task every day at 4am: